-A slow cooker fills the house with mouth-watering smells, lets other kitchen tasks take the front seat, and even has dinner ready and waiting at the end of the workday.
-When used correctly, the slow-cooker can be the fairy godmother of the kitchen.
+A slow cooker fills the house with mouth-watering smells and has dinner ready and waiting at the end of the work day.
+When used correctly, the slow cooker can be the fairy godmother of the kitchen.

-But that doesn’t mean it comes without pitfalls: common conundrums include dried-out dishes that lack flavour, or promising-looking slow cooker recipes mysteriously turning into over-cooked, mushy disappointments.
+But that doesn’t mean it comes without pitfalls—common issues include dried-out dishes that lack flavour, or promising-looking slow cooker recipes mysteriously turning into over-cooked, mushy disappointments.

 Use a slow cooker sling